 Video clips of threats

 Examples of exotic pet owners and roadside zoo owners saying they should have helped Joe Exotic kill Carole Baskin.
-Click each to see larger file.
+Click each to see a larger file.

 Barbara Hoffmann was a circus owner with frequent interactions in support of Joe Exotic.

 Gretchen Mogensen is part of the Mogensen family which owns a number of roadside zoos, including the ZAA member Gulf Breeze Zoo which was just down the road from 15 San Carlos where Joe Exotic was arrested.
 Mogensen spent time at Joe Exotic’s facility in Wynnewood, OK and at T.I.G.E.R.S. in Myrtle Beach, South Carolina.
-According the indictment, one of the alleged hit men traveled from Wynnewood to South Carolina.
+According to the indictment, one of the alleged hit men traveled from Wynnewood to South Carolina.
 ZAA is the only known organizational opponent to the Big Cat Public Safety Act.
 Mario Tabraue (who is the man most of the bad guys say they have a connection to and that they can hire to kill Carole Baskin) and “doc Antle” of T.I.G.E.R.S. have also used the same lobbyist, Frank Vitello, to oppose the ban on private possession of big cats.
 Can this really be a coincidence?

 Mike Stapleton, below, is one of the owners who had his tigers seized by the Ohio Department of Agriculture.
-One of those tigers, Teisha, spent her final days in peace at Big Cat Rescue after ODA asked us to come get her.
+One of those tigers, Teisha, spent her final days in peace at Big Cat Rescue after ODA asked us to come to get her.

 I haven’t run across Olivia Robertson before, but she seems to be claiming credit for brokering Joe Exotic’s cubs to pet owners.
 She says below, “I just recieved (sic) the best comment vis PM “You’re right we all want her gone…why didn’t we all pitch in”